akabza/VE.bus-SMA-Sunny-Home-Manager-service/README.md

 Sean Mitchell realized a very similar project in Go https://github.com/mitchese/shm-et340, but I wanted to have this code in Python.

 This Python-Code is based on https://github.com/victronenergy/velib_python/blob/master/dbusdummyservice.py and translated the SHM data via speedwire to the VE.bus.
+More information on D-Bus API definition here: https://github.com/victronenergy/venus/wiki/dbus-api

 Via speedwire communication all data are read from the SHM and translated to the D-Bus.
 This Python-Code runs on the Raspberry Pi where Venus OS is installed.
 Inside the Venus OS menu the SHM device is visible, e.g. like this: